FranciscoCarbonell/kivy_build/README.md

 * try using a python version 3.6 or higher
 * if there is an error when compiling, check that everything in the install.sh file is installed
 * if you install any library after trying to compile it is best to run *buildozer android dlean* in case of compiling for android
+* if you get any ssl error install with pip openssl and pyopenssl

 #### step